krishnadev-ss/dcloud-frontend/README.md

 </div>

 dCloud is a cutting-edge cloud storage solution that leverages the power of IPFS for secure, decentralized file storage.
-It has the features like file upload, download, sharing, and deletion.
-Users can also create folders and upload files to them.
-The files are encrypted before uploading to IPFS providing an extra layer of security.
-Now you can store unlimited files securely and access them from anywhere in the world.
+It has features like file upload, download, sharing, deletion, etc. You can store unlimited files securely and access them from anywhere in the world.

 ### UI